wol-soft/php-json-schema-model-generator/docs/source/generic/required.rst

 Required values
 ===============

 By default the values of a schema are not required.
 In this case the input is valid if the property is not provided.
-Additionally an explicit `null` value is also valid.
 If the value isn't provided an optionally defined default value is used.

 .. code-block:: json